 At first glance, every community might seem the same and blur together.
 That’s why it’s helpful to have a way to compare them.

-This handy evaluation checklist from CANHR helps you evaluate Alzheimer’s and dementia care communities based on the quality of care provided and practical aspects – for example, how easy is it for you and family to visit that location?
+This handy evaluation checklist from CANHR helps you evaluate Alzheimer’s and dementia care communities based on the quality of care provided and practical aspects – for example, how easy is it for you and your family to visit that location?

 Recommended for you: